yl2811-cmd/Showheel/wwwroot/story-engl.md

 ### Coppergate (South of Basin, North Edge of Orun, ~12k)

-**Characteristics:** A dry and practical transit hub.
-A dividing line and transshipment point for north-south trade.
-All goods traveling south from Basin to the Orun system passed through here.
+**Characteristics:** A dry, practical transit hub.
+A dividing line and transit point for north-south trade.
+All goods traveling south from the plains to the Orun system passed through here.

 **Anna's Relationship** — It happened multiple times.
 It wasn't a destination, but a transit point.